jansink/backbase-assignment/README.md

 ```

 ## Manual test cases
-A PDF file with manual test cases can be found in the folder:
+A PDF file with manual test cases can be found here:
 ```bash
 /manual/TestCases.pdf
 ```